 Managers will get taxed on money over $50.000.000 at a rate of 25%.
 For example a manager with $65.000.000 will get taxed as follows:

 25% of $15.000.000 is $3.750.000.
 So the manager would pay $3.750.000 in tax at the end of the season.

 8.1 Inactivity and retiring from the game

 Managers in Rookie who miss 3 consecutive races and who have done in total 0 GPRO races since they joined will be removed from the game immediately, otherwise they will be removed if they miss 5 consecutive races and if there are managers on the waiting list waiting for a free spot.
-At the end of the season managers in Amateur who didn't race the last 6 races of the season, managers in Pro who didn't race the last 9 races of the season, managers in Master who didn't race the last 12 races of the season and managers in Elite who didn't race the last 15 races of the season will be removed from the game before the next season starts.
+At the end of the season managers in Amateur who didn't race in any of the last 6 races of the season, managers in Pro who didn't race in any of the last 9 races of the season, managers in Master who didn't race in any of the last 12 races of the season and managers in Elite who didn't race in any of the last 15 races of the season will be removed from the game before the next season starts.
 In case the need arises more players from Pro, Amateur and Rookie groups may be promoted in order to fill any free places in the higher groups.

 8.2 Resetting your account